 There are different 3 major types of mutual funds in India :

-Invest most of the money gather from investors into stock market.
-The risk level in equity mutual funds are quite high and investors are advice to invest in these funds as per their risk appetite.
+Invest most of the money gathered from investors into the stock market.
+The risk level in equity mutual funds are quite high and investors are advised to invest in these funds as per their risk appetite.

 Various types of equity-oriented mutual funds are :

 Large Cap Funds: Large cap are big, well-established companies of the equity market.
 These companies are strong, reputable and trustworthy.
 Large-cap companies generally are top 100 companies in a market.
 When mutual funds invest their capital in large-cap companies then these funds are called Large Cap equity funds.

 Funds comprise of large cap companies are least risky investment instrument among all equity mutual funds.

 Mid Cap Funds: Here, the mutual fund invest in stocks of mid size companies.
 Mid-caps are compact companies of the equity market, falling somewhere between small and large cap companies and are 100-250 companies in a market after large cap companies.

 Funds comprise of mid cap companies are riskier then large cap funds but not as risky investment instrument as small cap funds.